 It was an ideas-based election.

-It offered solutions to the problems at the time, and lo and behold, the American people gave him a shot and he kept his promises.
+And lo and behold, the American people gave him a shot and he kept his promises.

-Now he certainly is not a non controversial figure, but I like the fact that he got things done.
+Now, he certainly is not a non-controversial figure, but I like the fact that he got things done.

 A lot of these governors like Perry and Kasich and Walker, they got stuff done.